 The Gay Travel Experience: Kuwait City

-Gay Kuwait: Where to Stay
+Gay Kuwait: Hotels & Where to Stay

-Most of the city is quite walkable.
-If you have the luxury of a car, there are many great hotels scattered all through the center city area.
+Most of the city in the area around the central market is quite walkable.
+If you have the luxury of a car, there are many great hotels scattered all through the central city area.

 There is a small fountain that lights up at night that I thought was cute.
-The middle of the day his hottest, so go in the morning or during sunset.
+The middle of the day is hottest, so go in the morning or during sunset.

 The Highway of Death